 What to do if you see jellyfish.

-Other than the obvious to keep away and not touch the jellyfish in the water or on the sand, and instruct children to do likewise.
-In Urban beaches the Town Hall will put up warning signs and life guards will warn bathers.
-You can always protect yourself by wearing protective clothing such as wetsuits, gloves and goggles and wear sandles.
-If you are stung, advise the lifegard or go to the Red Cross post (on many urban and all Blue Flag beaches) seek medical assistance or call emergency 112.
+Apart from the obvious, keep away from and do not touch jellyfish in the water or on the sand, and teach your children to do the same.
+At urban beaches, the town hall will put up warning signs and lifeguards will warn bathers.
+You can always protect yourself by wearing protective clothing such as a wetsuit, gloves and goggles, and carrying sandals.
+If you are stung, tell the lifeguard or go to the Red Cross post (on many town beaches and all Blue Flag beaches), seek medical attention or call emergency 112.

-Although itching is a common symptom one should not scratch the affected area at least until it is cleaned with the above methods.
+Although itching is a common symptom, the affected area should not be scratched, at least until it has been cleaned using the above methods.

-As for the pain, the application of cold seems to be the best treatment for most of cases, but this must be done using a plastic bag containing ice so that fresh water does not contact with the wound.
+As for pain, applying cold seems to be the best treatment in most cases, but this must be done using a plastic bag filled with ice so that fresh water does not come into contact with the wound.
 Do not apply heat.
-If this cold compress treatment is not enough, administer a painkiller.
+If this cold treatment is not enough, give a painkiller.

-To prevent any infection apply a non sensitizing antibiotic ointment.
-In severe cases antihistamines and corticosteroids may be administered by a doctor.
-Keep the unluck person under observation for several hours, and if there is any form of alergic reaction it will be necessary to go to a hospital .
+Apply a non-sensitising antibiotic ointment to prevent infection.
+In severe cases, antihistamines and corticosteroids may be administered by a doctor.
+Keep the person under observation for several hours, and if there is any form of allergic reaction go to a first aid post, local clinic or hospital.

-Whenever possible it is useful to identify the species of jellyfish, perhaps a mobile phone photograph.
+It is very useful to identify the species of jellyfish, perhaps by taking a mobile phone photo.

 Coasts of Andalucia